briheet/Filesystem/README.md

 Making a fuse filesystem

+Current Scenario: You can do operations like touch and echo in a file easily.

 The main idea is to view relationship in a database.
 I can create Sym links but going back is not the option and multiple Symlinks would be a headache.
 Hence we are here.